-Ms. Currie Gasche
+Ms. Currie Augustine

 HOUSE Liaison 1905 W. Field Ct.
-Lake Forest, IL 60045 Email: cgasche@lfgsm.edu Phone: 847 574-5158
+Lake Forest, IL 60045

+Email: caugustine@lfgsm.edu

-Effective Date
+Catalog Effective Date

-The information contained in this Academic Catalog is applicable to students on the first day of the Summer Term 2022-23 (June 27, 2022).
+The information contained in this Academic Catalog is applicable to students on the first day of the Summer Term 2023-24 (June 26, 2023).
 Lake Forest Graduate School of Management reserves the right to revise, supplement, or rescind any contents of this publication, including course offerings, at any time.